String Submodular Functions with Curvature Constraints: Abstract

 \section{Abstract}

-The problem of objectively choosing a string of actions to optimize an objective function that is \emph{string submodular} has been considered in \cite{zhang2012submodularity}.
+The problem of choosing a string of actions to optimize an objective function that is \emph{string submodular} has been considered in \cite{zhang2012submodularity}.
 There it is shown that the greedy strategy, consisting of a string of actions that only locally maximizes the step-wise gain in the objective function, achieves at least a $(1-e^{-1})$-approximation to the optimal strategy.
-This paper improves this approximation by introducing additional constraints on curvatures, namely, \emph{total backward curvature, total forward curvature}, and \emph{elemental forward curvature}.
+This paper improves this approximation by introducing additional constraints on curvature, namely, \emph{total backward curvature, total forward curvature}, and \emph{elemental forward curvature}.
 We show that if the objective function has {total backward curvature} $\sigma$, then the greedy strategy achieves at least a $\frac{1}{\sigma}(1-e^{-\sigma})$-approximation of the optimal strategy.
 If the objective function has {total forward curvature} $\epsilon$, then the greedy strategy achieves at least a $(1-\epsilon)$-approximation of the optimal strategy.
 Moreover, we consider a generalization of the diminishing-return property by defining the {elemental forward curvature}.
-We also consider the problem of maximizing the objective function subject to a \emph{string-matroid} constraint.
-We investigate two applications of string submodular functions with curvature constraints.
+We also introduce the notion of \emph{string-matroid} and consider the problem of maximizing the objective function subject to a {string-matroid} constraint.
+We investigate two applications of string submodular functions with curvature constraints: 1) choosing a string of actions to maximize the expected fraction of accomplished tasks; and 2) designing a string of measurement matrices such that the information gain is maximized.